AutoJenny/blog/docs/frontend/templates.md

 - The logic is generalized and can be reused for any workflow stage or substage by configuring the field and substage names.
 - **localStorage is no longer used for persistence**; all state is backend-driven.

 This enables robust, permanent persistence and makes the workflow UI easily transferable to other stages/substages with different input/output/action mappings.

+## Workflow Modular LLM UI Persistence

+- After saving input, output, or action selections, the UI now always re-fetches the latest postSubstageAction from the backend.
+- This ensures that both input_field and output_field persist and are always in sync with the backend, even if other users or processes make changes.
+- See: app/static/js/workflow_modular_llm.js for implementation details.

+**Update (2025-05-30):**
+The output dropdown in the modular workflow UI now loads its value from the DB identically to the input dropdown, and is no longer overwritten by the action handler.
+This resolves the persistent output field bug and ensures both dropdowns always reflect the DB state.